Understanding Addiction Recovery

 However, as individuals seek out answers, remaining informed can help them find more success as they go through the stages of recovery or as they help someone else with this process.

 There are various questions that drug abusers and their loved ones often ask about addiction recovery.
-Below are some of the most common questions and answers about this important process.
+The amount of misinformation and stigma often leave a person unable to determine what is true about addiction.
+In order to help individuals make an informed decision, below are some of the most common questions and answers about this important process.

 1. Is Professional Treatment Necessary for Recovery?

 Detox, or detoxification, is typically one of the first steps toward getting clean and it is often best left to qualified professionals.
 Detox essentially means completely clearing the addicting substance from the body.
 Some people find this process to be physically and emotionally challenging and, in some cases, detox can even pose certain health risks.

 However, going through medically supervised detox at a treatment facility gives recovering drug abusers access to a nursing staff and medical professionals who can make sure individuals remain hydrated, stable and safe.
 These medical services can even help ease the discomfort that is sometimes associated with detox.

 Of course, professional treatment has many more benefits than just medically supervised detox.